GeorgSchenzel/pose-detector/readme.md

 - wrist adduction/abduction
 - elbow flexion/extension

 Different poses are achieved by setting custom properties on the armature, these properties then drive the bones' orientation.
-For example setting the `open` property to 0 will rotate all finger bones inward to simulate making a fist.
+For example, setting the `open` property to 0 will rotate all finger bones inward to simulate making a fist.

 #### Rendering and Processing
 ![](examples/arm/dataset_sample.png)